demisto/content/CONTRIBUTING.md

 ![Content logo](demisto_content_logo.png)

 Welcome to Demisto content repo!
+Contributions are welcome and appreciated.

 ## How to contribute

 To get you started, refer to our [Getting Started article](https://github.com/demisto/content/blob/master/docs/README.md)

-After you finish developing, there are two steps left before you can create a pull request:
+After you finish developing, there are a few steps left before you can create a pull request:

  - Run linting and test checks as detailed [here](https://github.com/demisto/content/tree/master/docs/linting)